 No one likes to read legal terms, but they're important.
 To make the documents more accessible, I worked with the legal and policy experts to write the updated document.
 I also helped shape the messaging for how to introduce the updated policy.

 There were plenty of legal considerations, so I worked with the team to find a balance of using precise legal language and user-focused explanations.

 For example, I recommended things like:

-- Group similar concepts together and using headings, white space, and bullets to aid readability
+Group similar concepts and use headings, white space, and bullets to aid readability